mxpiotrowski/pandoc-lecturenotes/sample.md

 > -- @Baudrillard1981 [10]
 :::

+The list of references is left-aligned and uses an em-dash as bullet to make sure it works even for fancy themes.
+The bullet can be customized using the `bibliography-bullet` metadata option.

+The `autoscale` option is set for the bibliography slide, but if there are too many references, it will probably become unreadable.
+The bibliography is currently limited to a single slide.

 For notes, the bibliography section lists all references that appear either in the notes or in the embedded slides.

 ::: slide